Estimate a delay distribution from a reporting triangle

 Integer indicating the number of reference times (observations) to be used in the estimate of the reporting delay, always starting from the most recent reporting delay.
 The default is to use the whole reporting triangle, so

-nrow(reporting_triangle).- preprocess
+nrow(reporting_triangle).- validate

 Logical.
 If TRUE (default), validates the object.
 Set to FALSE only when called from functions that already validated.